DBIx::DataAudit - summarize column data for a table

 Unfortunately, that does not work yet, as I haven't found a convenient oneliner way to make a CSV file appear as database.

-clause.Max Maischein corion@cpan.org
+GROUP BY clause.Max Maischein corion@cpan.org

 Copyright 2008 by Max Maischein corion@cpan.org.